nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 Step 3. `GetCommand#execute()` checks whether index 3 is valid argument, and if it is within the valid range, it creates `CommandResult` object to deliver success messages to `LogicManager` class.

-The following sequence diagram shows how an undo operation goes through the `Logic` component:
+The following sequence diagram shows how an get operation goes through the `Logic` component:

 ![GetSequenceDiagram](images/GetSequenceDiagram.png)